Bakenbraad/mprog_final/PROCESS.md

 message system in many ways (no invalid offers/ repeated offers) and removing completed offers from the marketplace.
 The login/register layout was also redone.
 Activity and resource names have been reviewed in order to maintain a clear structure of the project.
+### Thursday
+Perfected messaging with replies and read/unread status.
+Fixed navigation, created profile/profile updates, implemented wishlist and collections.
+These can be expanded.
+Cleaned up a load of code.
+Renamed many classes to create a uniform format.